 Once you have read this guide, please refer to the following FAQs should you have any further queries.

 Do I need to register on the Disability Access Scheme?

 If you have a temporary injury or mobility issue and only require accessible seating for a short period of time, you will not need to register on the Access Scheme.
-You will, however, need to contact the Access team no later than seven days before each game you are due to attend so we can assist in relocating you to somewhere suitable.
+You will, however, need to contact the Access team no later than seven days before each game you are due to attend so that, subject to availability, we can assist in relocating you to somewhere suitable.
 (Please note that you will be required to pay the price difference if you are relocated to a more expensive seat.)

 Am I guaranteed a Personal Assistant ticket?

 If you require a Personal Assistant to accompany you to games, please ensure that you provide supporting evidence with your application.
 A comprehensive list of documents we accept is listed in our Accessibility Guide; if you do not have any such documents, please send us any documentation that you do have.
 All applications are reviewed on a case-by-case basis so we will be happy to assess your documentation on its own merits.

 Once you are approved for a Personal Assistant, any ticket booking you make through the Club will automatically include a second ticket for your Personal Assistant to use to accompany you.
 Please note that they will not be able to make use of their ticket unless you are in attendance.

 It is important to understand that a Personal Assistant ticket is not a concessionary ticket but rather a reasonable adjustment made by the Club to enable disabled supporters to more easily attend events at the Stadium and access the full range of matchday services when they might otherwise find it unreasonably difficult or impossible to access them.
 This is in line with current UK legislation as described in the Equality Act 2010.

 Yes, our access requirement form allows you to state whether you require an assistance animal to accompany you to games.
 Please make sure you let us know on your form and provide any relevant supporting documentation.